 When speaking about the specific lesson plans which were focusing on the topic of Oliver Twist, results were almost equal, 48% of students were engaged by this topic and 52% were not.
 The biggest prevalence could be seen in the question about the difficulty of certain lesson plans, because only 15% of students answered that activities were too demanding for them, 85% answered that activities were corresponding with their actual level of English.
-Answers about the diversity of activities were of different types, but 48% of students, the lesson was diverse enough and activities were of different types of activities.
+Answers about the diversity of activities were also nearly equal.
+For 52% of students, the lesson was diverse enough and activities were of different types, but 48% of student would make the lesson more diverse by using more distinct types of activities.
 The one question ended up with totally equal results, that is question about the willingness of repeating this type of lesson plans regularly (more often), 50% of students would like to because it was innovative but 50% would not because it was not 'interesting enough' (answers from their questionnaires) for them.
 55% of them also admitted that using classical literature in English lessons may improve their skills in English language.